 CenterPoint Energy and OGE Energy each own a significant interest in us.
-As of December 31, 2019, CenterPoint Energy owned 53.7% of our common units and 100% of our Series A Preferred Units, and OGE Energy owned 25.5% of our common units.
+As of December 31, 2020, CenterPoint Energy owned 53.7% of our common units outstanding and 100% of our Series A Preferred Units, and OGE Energy owned 25.5% of our common units outstanding.
 In addition, our sponsors own Enable GP, our general partner.
-As of December 31, 2019, CenterPoint Energy owned a 50% management interest and a 40% economic interest in our general partner, and OGE Energy owned a 50% management interest and a 60% economic interest in our general partner.
+CenterPoint Energy owns a 50% management interest and a 40% economic interest in our general partner, and OGE Energy owns a 50% management interest and a 60% economic interest in our general partner.
 Enable GP owns the non-economic general partner interest in us and all of our incentive distribution rights.